AnyLog-co/documentation/sql setup.md

 Dropping a table requires to drop the table on multiple nodes as well as the table's policy on the shared metadata.
 Users can use the command **drop table** to drop a table on a single node or by using the command **drop network table** to drop the table on all the nodes hosting the table's data as well as the shared metadata.
-Because nodes may not be online, it is recommended to use issue the [test network table](#monitoring-the-status-of-a-table-across-multiple-nodes) command before and after the drop.

 ### Dropping a table on a single node